yoyoberenguer/SoundServer/README.md

 ```
 Pygame Sound controller for video game.
 SoundServer is a free program (coded with Python & Cython) that simplify pygamne sound scripting.
-It allows pygame programer to rely on an very convenient library to control pygame sound objects
+It allows pygame programer to rely on a very convenient library to control pygame sound objects
 using a set of methods/tools to apply local or global transformations.

 It is behaving like an interactive pool of sounds that can be modified from anywhere in your code.

-It contains methods such as panning sound effect (not included in pygame 2.0), volume control, pause
+It contains methods such as panning sound effect (not included in pygame 2.0 sound library),
-and resume and tools to locate specific sound(s) that needs to be adjusted in your video game.
+volume control, sound pause / resume and tools to search for a specific sound(s) that needs
+to be adjusted in your video game.
 ```

 How to initialized the Sound Controller